SpeculativeScience/SpeculativeScience.github.io/en/pages/appearance.md

 Inner ⟲ Outer
 ```

-The structural relationship of Correlation is a mediation between the Whole and its Parts.
-Everything that exists is both a Whole which is made of Parts and a Part which comprises a Whole.
-It might seem like the Whole and its Parts are independent from each other, but one cannot be defined without defining the other.
-A Whole is certainly equivalent to the sum of its Parts, but it is not identical to the Whole.
-If the Whole and its Parts only were identical to themselves, but could not express their equivalence tautologically, then both concepts lose their meaning.
+The Whole is its Parts and the Parts are the Whole.
+The Whole can only be identified as distinct from its Parts if its Parts are excluded from it.
+This act of excluding that determines the Whole is the Force and the Parts that are excluded from the Whole is the Expression of the Force.
+However, if the Parts are excluded from the Whole, then this implies that the Parts were already *part* of the Whole to begin with.
+The Expression implies its Force, but this Force likewise implies another Force that solicited it.
+But what solicited the solicited Force was the Expression itself, since the Expression was the excluded Parts.

-The relationship between the Whole and its Parts only partially captures the essence of a concept.
-It can only state that there is a Whole which is divisible into Parts, but explains neither how or why Whole is divisible.
-Similarly, the Parts are simply stated to constitute the Whole, but we have no knowledge of how the Parts are supposed fit together or why.
-Furthermore, the lack of clarity as to what Part is not the Whole and what Whole is not the Part makes the relationship of Correlation fall prey to Limitlessness.
-The unstable and indeterminate relationship of Correlation is made stable and determinate by introducing a new relationship which includes it and goes beyond – the Force and its Expression.
+Now, the Force is its Expression and the Expression is its Force.
+Like before, the (genuine) Force can only be distinct from its Expression if its Expression is excluded from it.
+However, exclusion is the very characteristic that determines Expression, so Force includes Expression.
+At the same time, however, the Expression is distinguished by being excluded from Force, but being excluded is what characterizes the Force, so Expression includes Force.
+Each maintains their identity through their difference, the Force returning to itself as reflection-into-self or Inner and Expression returning to itself as reflection-into-other, or Outer.